puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_node_definitions.markdown

 ### Code Outside Node Statements

-Puppet code that is outside any node statement will be compiled for every node, in addition to the code in that node's definition.
+Puppet code that is outside any node statement will be compiled for every node.
+That is, a given node will get both the code in its node definition and the code outside any node definition.

 ### Node Scope